Rtasseff/inovaGMWF/README.md

 inovaGMWF
 ========================
 Genomic and Molecular WorkFlows for the Inova Project.
+Currently, molecular workflows have been reduced in priority and metadata analysis has increased.

 Dependencies
 ------------------